spatie/laravel-dashboard/docs/adding-tiles/google-calendar.md

 You must also [set up](https://github.com/spatie/laravel-google-calendar#installation) the `spatie/laravel-google-calendar` package.
 That package will fetch data for Google Calendar.
 Here are instructions that show how you can [obtain credentials to communicate with Google Calendar](https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar).

 In the `dashboard` config file, you must add this configuration in the `tiles` key.
-The `ids` should contain any calendar id that you want to display on the dashboard
+The `ids` should contain any calendar id that you want to display on the dashboard.

 ```php
 // in config/dashboard.php